The moduli space of stable supercurves and its canonical line bundle: Stable supercurves

 For a generalized spin structure $L$ over $C$ let us define the sheaf $\wt{L}$ on $\wt{C}$ as the quotient of $\rho^*L$ by the torsion subsheaf.
 Then $\wt{L}$ is a line bundle on $\wt{C}$ and $\wt{L}$ is a generalized spin structure on $\wt{C}$ with NS and Ramond punctures defined as above.

-More precisely, if $q$ is a Ramond node then $L$ is locally free near $q$ and $\wt{L}=\rho^*L$ (no torsion subsheaf appears in this case).
-If $q$ is an NS node then $L$ is locally isomorphic to the ideal of the node, whereas $\wt{L}$ is locally free near the preimage of $q$.
-In the latter case we have a natural isomorphism $L\simeq \rho_*\wt{L}$.
+More precisely, if $q$ is a Ramond node then $L$ is locally free near $q$, so $\rho^*L$ is still locally free on $\wt{C}$ and $\wt{L}=\rho^*L$.
+If $q$ is an NS node then $L$ is locally isomorphic to the ideal of the node, so $\rho^*L$ acquires a nontrivial torsion.
+A local computation shows that the quotient $\wt{L}$ of $\rho^*L$ by the torsion subsheaf is locally free, and the composition of the natural maps $L\to \rho_*\rho^*L\to \rho_*\wt{L}$ is an isomorphism.